LNSOTOM/fvc_composition/README.md

 - **Contribution for reference/labelling dataset process**: we would like to acknowledge and thank all the individuals who contributed to the labelling process:

-Prof. Megan Lewis (School of Biological Sciences, University of Adelaide), Dr Agustina Barros (Researcher at National Scientific and Technical Research Council), Dr Sebastian Rossi (Researcher at National Scientific and Technical Research Council), Dr Krishna Lamsal (School of Geography, Planning, and Spatial Sciences, UTAS), Sophia Hoyer (School of Geography, Planning, and Spatial Sciences, UTAS) and Molly Marshall (School of Geography, Planning, and Spatial Sciences, UTAS).
+Prof. Megan Lewis (School of Biological Sciences, University of Adelaide), Dr Krishna Lamsal (School of Geography, Planning, and Spatial Sciences, UTAS), Sophia Hoyer (School of Geography, Planning, and Spatial Sciences, UTAS), Molly Marshall (School of Geography, Planning, and Spatial Sciences, UTAS), Dr Agustina Barros (Researcher at National Scientific and Technical Research Council) and Dr Sebastian Rossi (Researcher at National Scientific and Technical Research Council),

 <!-- ### Check code: Paper2/Chap3